 Sprinkle each dough ball with kosher or sea salt.

 Bake for 11-12 minutes, or until the cookies are just done.
-You want to err on the side of slightly under baking them.
 Allow them to cool on the cookie sheet for 5 minutes before removing them to wire racks to finish cooling completely.